Azure/meta-azure-service-broker/docs/migration/migrate_to_new_azure_service_broker.md

 * If you hit `invalid_client` issue, `tenant` issue, or `subscription` issue:

-  Please check following credentials in the meta-azure-service-broker manifest:
+  Please check following credentials in the MASB manifest:
     * SUBSCRIPTION_ID
     * TENANT_ID
     * CLIENT_ID